 - And many others, which you can find in the official PHP documentation.

-This version contains Just in Time compilation (JIT) feature, which is added with a goal to improve performance and reduce execution time.
+This version contains the Just in Time compilation (JIT) feature, which is added with a goal to improve performance and reduce execution time.

 In conclusion, PHP is a well-known language that is adopted very widely.
 It allows developers to make code of any complexity.
 Such popular content management systems, like WordPress, Drupal, Magento, and many other tools are all written in PHP.